 - School officials such as the school board or superintendent of schools

 - The Mayor's office Recreation and Parks Office

 - Elected officials

 How can I find a feeding site in my area?

 To find a feeding site in your area, contact those organizations in your community that are offering an activities program.
 Organizations offering activity programs are often local schools, community centers, recreation centers and faith based organizations.
 If you are unable to find a feeding site in your area, please contact your state agency and ask them for the location of the nearest feeding site.

 I want to help, what else can I do?

 Volunteer!
 Our best SFSP sites have organized, well-run activities that keep the interest of the children and teens coming back to the site day after day.
 Some of these activities include arts and crafts, tutoring, mentoring, drama, sports, computer training, music, gardening, reading programs, cooking or any other creative ideas you may have.
 Many sites have enlisted local fire and police departments, local celebrities, local businesses and local political figures to make presentations to their SFSP sites.
 The only limitation is your imagination.

 How do I get started?

-If you are interested in becoming a sponsor, or don't know of a sponsor in your area, contact your State Agency for more information.
-Your State Agency can be found under Contacts.
+If you are interested in becoming a sponsor, or don't know of a sponsor in your area, contact your state agency for more information.